dotnet/docfx/Documentation/tutorial/walkthrough/walkthrough_generate_pdf.md

 Conclusion
 ---------
 In this walkthrough, we build a PDF file according to the TOC file under `pdf` folder.
-Note that TOC plays an important role in PDF generation, it not only determines the files included in the PDF, but also the cover page for this PDF file.
+Note that TOC plays an important role in PDF generation, it not only determines the files included in the PDF, but also the table of contents page for this PDF file.
 One TOC file generates one PDF file, so don't forget to exclude TOC files you don't want from docfx.json.

 Read more
 ---------